-The group is now more than 11 years, Ericsson said.
+In counting, the group already existed for more than 11 years, Ericsson said.

-Even though there are already some bike riders who quit the group, Ericsson said the group was able to keep on going as there are also some people who joined them who shared the same passion for the sport and were able to meet fellow BMX riders from Manticao, Misamis Oriental; Iligan City; Bohol; Davao; Sagay City; Bacolod; Manila; and among others.
+Even though there are already some bike riders who quit the group, Ericsson said the group was able to keep existing as there are also some people who joined them and shared the same passion for the sport and were able to meet fellow BMX riders from Manticao, Misamis Oriental; Iligan City; Bohol; Davao; Sagay City, Bacolod; and Manila, among others.

-"Kana man gyud, as an inidividual, passion namo ni sya nga sport bitaw, dayon heart-warming sya nga feeling na mag get together mo sa uban nga pareha ka passionate sa sports as imong self, so tungod ani naka meet pud mi og new friends, dili ra dinhi sa Cagayan (As an individual, this sport is our passion.
-And its heart-warming that we were able to get together with those who are as passionate as we are.
+"Kana man gyud, as an individual, passion namo ni siya nga sport bitaw, dayon heart-warming siya nga feeling na mag get together mo sa uban nga pareha ka passionate sa sports as imong self, so tungod ani naka meet pud mi og new friends, dili ra dinhi sa Cagayan (As an individual, this sport is our passion.
+And it’s heart-warming that we were able to get together with those who are as passionate as we are.
 So because of this, we were able to meet new friends not only in Cagayan de Oro City but also from other places)," Ericsson said.

-Other than a form of recreation, they also hold and participate in competitions for BMX riders in Cagayan de Oro, Iligan City and Davao City.
+Other than a form of recreation, they were able to hold and participate in competitions for BMX in Cagayan de Oro, Iligan City, and Davao City.

-According to the vice president of Reverence Bikes, they hold more or less seven competitions within a year, wherein some are in line with seasonal occasions such as Christmas, New Year's and Valentine’s Day.
+According to the vice president of Reverence Bikes, they were able to hold more or less seven competitions within a year, wherein some are in line with seasonal occasions like Christmas, New Year's and Valentine’s Day.

 The participating BMX riders are judged by the uniqueness and originality of their tricks and the audience impact.

-He added that winners receive bike parts and trophies.
+He added that the winner will receive bike part and a trophy.

-Ericsson, for his part, has won nine times as the champion and one as a second placer in about 12 competitions.
+Ericsson has won championship nine times and one in second place in about 12 competitions.

 Competitions in Cagayan de Oro are held in the park in Divisoria and are legal as they were able to acquire permit from the City Government to use the venue for their competitions.